daihocmo/learn-vietnamese/docs/routine.md

 While it may not be enough to understand *that* sentence at *that* time, your newly found knowledge of the word can help you connect it to some meaning in a later context.

 With more study and immersion (understanding things in context), your understanding of Vietnamese will increase.

-**Q: Do I have to change the anime I'm reading to the one I last watched?**

-No. I actually recommend reading the same one until you read the end.

-But you don't have to always use the same one if it no longer interests you.

 **Q: How can I expect to remember the words I look up?**